sarinac/dvs-soti-2023/docs/index.md

 <div class="hero">
   <h1>Data Visualization Challenges and Inspiration</h1>
   <p>The Data Visualization Society launched their annual <a href="https://www.datavisualizationsociety.org/soti-challenge-2023">State of the Industry survey</a> for 2023.
-One section of the survey asked people about their challenges faced during their data visualization practices and how much it affected their work.
-The following section asked people on how they look ahead by understanding where they want to improve next and where they find inspiration.</p>
+The survey asked people about challenges they faced while visualizing data and how much it affected their work.
+It also asked where they wanted to improve and where they found inspiration.</p>
   <p>Explore the different stages of the respondents' data visualization journeys.
-The interactive chart below will walk you through the respondents' next area of focus, then the common challenges experienced so far, and finally the recommended resources they provided to help others similar to them in the community.
+The interactive chart walks you through the respondents' next area of focus, the challenges they faced, and their sources of inspiration.
+Hover over the chart elements to see more details.
   </p>
 </div>